 Let’s start with the pretty one: we recently had to rescue a gorgeous little green frog from the swimming pool.
 It appeared to have jumped in for a swim but couldn’t get out.
 Luckily, being so aesthetically pleasing none of us minded the idea either of it in the pool or actually handling it.
 (Another story altogether when the beast in question was large, grey and covered in warts….)

 I’d never seen a frog like this before in France and thought it looked very tropical.
 The last (similar) one I’d seen was in Mullumbimby, in Northern NSW Australia, in the late 80s (oh dear that’s going back a bit and I only remember it because it startled me in the shower!)
 But it turned out to be quite simply a tree frog, a species surprisingly common in Europe.
-This one is a Stripeless Tree Frog (Hyla Meridionalis) or Rainette Meridionale in French found along the Mediterranean and Atlantic coasts in France.
+This one is a Stripeless Tree Frog or Mediterranean Tree Frog (Hyla Meridionalis) or Rainette Meridionale in French found along the Mediterranean and Atlantic coasts in France.
 The pads on its fingers and toes allow it to climb in trees and other vegetation (and along with its startling colour are also what give it that exotic tropical look I reckon).

 Now for the other wildlife spotted in the garden this summer, decidedly less jolie and undoubtedly less popular, I know plenty of people hate snakes or fear them but I’m not one.
 I’ve always been fascinated by them ever since I tracked a python to its hole with my dad in what was then known as Bharatpur Bird Sanctuary, now Keoladeo National Park, in Rajasthan, India, aged somewhere around 6-8.